Swasth-Apps/swasth.co/src/pages/resilify/program/positive-psychology.md

         outlook on life can be instrumental in our happiness, even and especially when faced with adversity.
       activityOverview: Practice looking forward toward the future with realistic positivity.
-    - title: Happiness and Character Strengths
+    - title: The Mind-Body Relationship
       overview: Explore the science behind how our physical and emotional health interact and learn how to better support ourselves in all domains.
       activityOverview: Practice engaging your senses to bring about soothing.